jbmitch/transit-gateway/about.md

 As the number of your VPCs grow, you need an easy way to manage the interconnection between these resources, both locally and globally. {{site.data.keyword.tg_full_notm}} is designed specifically for this purpose.

 With {{site.data.keyword.tg_full_notm}}, you can create single or multiple transit gateways to connect VPCs together.
 You can also connect your {{site.data.keyword.cloud_notm}} classic infrastructure to a transit gateway to provide seamless communication.
 Any new network you connect to a transit gateway is then automatically made available to every other network connected to it.
-This makes it easy to scale your network as you grow.
+This makes it easy to scale your network as it grows.

-A [classic access VPC](/docs/vpc?topic=vpc-setting-up-access-to-classic-infrastructure) cannot be connected directly to a transit gateway.
-To connect the classic access VPC resources, select a **Classic infrastructure** network connection when ordering, and then all the resources in your classic access VPC are automatically connected.
-{: important}

 ## Overview of features
 {: #feature-overview}